joshdcar/spwebhookadmin/README.md

 ## webhook-manager-webpart

-A SharePoint Webhook administration webpart.
+A SharePoint Webhook administration webpart built using the SharePoint Framework (SPFX) and React.

 NOTE: This webpart is a work in progress.
 Please report any issues and I will work to get them resolved when time permits.
 Contributions are also welcomed.
 More documentation forthcoming..